 The main antagonist of the series.
-A cybernetic mad scientist who leads the Fourth Empire and uses a Plasma Broadsword in battle.
-Bilstein was once a prestigious physicist for the Earth Federation and was responsible for the discovery of Plasma Power, but it was soon discovered that Bilstein had used actual human bodies in his experiments and that he was exiled from Earth, being placed in a prison satellite that orbited Planet Zeta.
-Upon managing to break out from his prison, Bilstein, now in a cybernetic body, sought revenge against Earth and is determined to conquer it and the rest of the universe with his Fourth Empire.
+A Nobel Prize-winning German-American prestigious physicist and cybernetic mad Emperor Scientist who fights with a Plasma Broadsword and leads the Fourth Empire in his universalconquest.
+Bilstein was once a Nobel Prize-winning German-American prestigious physicist for the Earth Federation and was responsible for the discovery of Plasma Power, but it was soon discovered that Bilstein had used actual human bodies in his experiments and that he was arrested and exiled from Earth, being placed in a floating prison satellite that orbited the Planet Zeta.
+Upon managing to break out from the floating prison satellite, Bilstein, now in a cybernetic body, sought revenge against Earth and is determined to conquer it and the rest of the universe with his Fourth Empire.

 Bad Boss: You wouldn't want to work for him, that's for certain.

-A Spanish matador who uses a Plasma Rapier in battle.
-Unlike most members of the Fourth Empire, Gerelt is a "forced ally" of Bilstein, who had kidnapped Gerelt's family and threatens to kill them unless Gerelt does exactly what Bilstein says.
-Making matters worse, Bilstein had also implanted a bomb inside Gerelt's chest and threatens to blow him up if Gerelt tries to rebel against him.
+A renowned and honorable Spanish matador who fights with a Plasma Rapier and that he happens to be an expert fencer who values honor from within the fights that he participates in.
+Unlike most members of the Fourth Empire, Gerelt is a "forced ally" of Bilstein, who had kidnapped Gerelt's wife and daughter with the help of a rival matador who had envied Gerelt's popularity and skill and framed Gerelt for the kidnapping and through this, Bilstein threatens to kill Gerelt's wife and daughter unless Gerelt does exactly what Bilstein says.
+Making matters worse, Bilstein had also implanted a bomb inside Gerelt's chest and threatens to blow him up if Gerelt ever tries to rebel against him.
 While Gerelt reluctantly follows Bilstein's orders, he secretly seeks to overthrow him so that he can save himself and his family from Bilstein's evil hand.

-An Indonesian alien magician who uses a Plasma Mace in battle.
-Gore comes from a huge family who lives in Indonesia and that Gore himself is considered a role model to his many brothers and sisters.
-His family name, Gajah, has gained a reputation in Indonesia as it has been associated with the world of black magic, since Gore's father is a well-known Plasma wizard who performed many rituals and exorcism.
-To gain much knowledge about Plasma wizardry, Gore had joined Bilstein and the Fourth Empire so that he can attempt to learn much that is to know about the studies of Plasma Power itself.
+A big-brained pointy-eared tanned Indonesian alien who fights with a Plasma Mace.
+A genius magician, Gore comes from a huge family who lives in Indonesia and that Gore himself is considered a role model to his many brothers and sisters.
+His family name, Gajah, has gained a reputation in Indonesia as it has been associated with the world of black magic, since Gore's father is a well-known Plasma Wizard who had performed many rituals and exorcism.
+To gain much knowledge about Plasma Wizardry, Gore had joined Bilstein and the Fourth Empire so that he can attempt to learn much that is to know about the studies of Plasma Power itself.

 Bubble Gun: The first game's Dokuyaku Sanpu special attack, though it's more of the poisonous type.

 The Dark Arts: Gore's backstory states that his father was well-known throughout most of Indonesia for his use of black magic spells and exorcism.
-Being a Plasma wizard himself, Gore is able to utilize many dark magic techhniques in his own state and opportunity.
+Being a Plasma Wizard himself, Gore is able to utilize many dark magic skills and techniques from within his own time and opportunity.

 Expy: To Yoda, given the fact that he almost looks like him (albeit with a different skin color) and that both of them often use magic from within their fighting repertoires.